 – Restoring traveller confidence: Mass deployment of affordable quick tests shortly before departure – potentially at the departure airport – has the potential to restore European travel to a large extent by minimizing risks and giving confidence to travellers.
 An effective testing programme would be valuable in reducing the period of self-isolation and would boost passengers’ confidence, knowing they would potentially not need to quarantine if they arrived from high risk regions.

 A clear exclusion from travel restrictions and quarantine measures for:

-– Crew and airline staff – who are trained to reduce risk, are following specific hygiene schemes and are under close supervision of European airlines.
+– Crew and airline staff – who are trained to reduce risk, follow specific hygiene schemes and are under close supervision of European airlines.

-– Business travellers – when they stay in a risk area less than 72h, as they are risk-aware and have minimal contact with the local population.
+– Business travellers – when they stay in a risk area for less than 72 hours, as they are risk-aware and have minimal contact with the local population.

 – Passengers in transit.

 A clear and simple process to issue travel restrictions when needed, e.g. following the Commission’s proposal, announcing them on a Thursday for publication for implementation as of the following Monday.
 This would allow time both for travellers and businesses to make the necessary arrangements.
 This would also enable EUROCONTROL to provide accurate NOTAMs (Notice to Airmen) to airlines and prevent passengers being wrongly refused the right to fly.

 Standardised Passenger Locator Forms and Health Declaration Cards: Member States should adopt the latest ICAO standard for these forms.
 It should be the responsibility of national health authorities to check whether passengers have completed these forms, not airlines.
 Member States should refrain from imposing fines on airlines if all the data has not been filled out by the passengers.
 In addition, Passenger Locator Forms and Health Declaration Cards should be made available in a digital format.